 Ideally, the neutral balancing posture manages the movement primarily from the freedom and responsiveness of the feet, ankles and lower legs.
 The knees should be straight but "floating" in a dynamic position where they are ready to move forward or back, but do neither.
 Quadriceps and gluteals are relaxed.
-Notice whether the knees are hyperextending or bent in the standing posture, and cue the client to relax the knees and quadriceps so that the patellae are not elevated.
-Draw the client's awareness to the subtle micro-adjustments happening in the joints of the feet and ankles, and encourage him or her to allow these adjustments to be the principal way of managing the movement of the board.
+Notice whether the knees are hyperextending or bent in the standing posture, and relax the knees and thighs so that your knee caps are not elevated.
+Draw your awareness to the subtle micro-adjustments happening in the joints of the feet and ankles, and allow these adjustments to be the principal way in which you manage the movement of the board.